SharePoint/sp-dev-docs/docs/schema/httpvdir-element-view.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The following example defines the <span class="keyword">More Items</span> link to display when the number of items in the list exceeds the limit set with the [RowLimit](rowlimit-element-list.md) element for number
+The following example defines the **More
+Items</span> link to display when the number of items in the list exceeds the limit set with the [RowLimit](rowlimit-element-list.md) element for number